Reflection entails. honest, humble acceptance of successes & failures, strengths & weaknesses.

 In my experience, reflection requires both solitude, as well as, the camaraderie of one's team.

 Thus, questions like 'What have I learned?’ naturally lead to 'What did we learn?'

 Reflection, of course, reflects the Adjust phase of Plan-Do-Check-Adjust cycle.

 We close of the loop thereby, and lay the foundation for next year's PDCA loop.

 A couple of points here:

 To close the loop, we need to observe each PDCA phase.

 Otherwise, we suffer the debilitating ailment I call Scatter - one group does the Plan, another Deploys the Plan, yet a third Checks the Plan.

 Result: lousy results and little learning.

-Scatter is at epidemic proportions in large organizations - because they're so large & complex.
+Scatter is at epidemic proportions, especially in large organizations.